Home » Posts tagged 'resource insights'

 Oops!
 U.S. oil and gas exports fuel domestic price rise

-The U.S. oil and natural gas industry long fought for and in the last decade finally won release from federal restrictions that limited exports.
-The ostensible reason was that because of the so-called “shale revolution” in the country’s oil and gas fields, the United States would have plenty of oil and gas to spare for export.
+Oops!
+U.S. oil and gas exports fuel domestic price rise The U.S. oil and natural gas industry long fought for and in the last decade finally won release from federal restrictions that limited exports.
+The ostensible reason was that because of the so-called “shale revolution” in the country’s oil and gas fields, the United States […]

 Oops!
 U.S. oil and gas exports fuel domestic price rise

-The U.S. oil and natural gas industry long fought for and in the last decade finally won release from federal restrictions that limited exports.
-The ostensible reason was that because of the so-called “shale revolution” in the country’s oil and gas fields, the United States would have plenty of oil and gas to spare for export.
+Oops!
+U.S. oil and gas exports fuel domestic price rise The U.S. oil and natural gas industry long fought for and in the last decade finally won release from federal restrictions that limited exports.
+The ostensible reason was that because of the so-called “shale revolution” in the country’s oil and gas fields, the United States […]

 Climate change, energy, and an unstable grid: The mainstream belatedly gets the connections

-Memorial Day marks the unofficial beginning of summer in the United States as the temperate breezes of spring give way to an enveloping heat that has become more and more intense each year due to climate change.
-This summer forecasters are expecting two big things: deadly heat and electricity outages.
-Mainstream news coverage is now explaining why these are inextricably intertwined, a relatively new development in such coverage.
-And, it turns out that the recent blistering record heatwave in India and Pakistan is but a foretaste of our future.
+Climate change, energy, and an unstable grid: The mainstream belatedly gets the connections Memorial Day marks the unofficial beginning of summer in the United States as the temperate breezes of spring give way to an enveloping heat that has become more and more intense each year due to climate change.
+This summer forecasters are expecting […]

 Just a hint from the mainstream that limits precipitate rising oil prices